Igorsta/idub-debugger/documentation/eng/tldr.md

 ```

 # Debugger
 Code can be run with both __run__ and __debug__ mode.
-The debug mode was inspired by the GDB, though it is far less rich in termsof functionality.
+The debug mode was inspired by the GDB, though it is far less rich in terms of functionality.

-A quick demo can be used by running
+A quick demo can be made by running
 ```
 ./build/bin/my_vm debug ./example/cool/factorial_rec
 ```

+When running debugger CLI, call "help" or "h" to view the set of supported commands